-As technologies now combine the physical power of the industrial era and mash it up with informational systems technologies that previously improved efficiency, economies, and of course, education in what we called web 2.0, we will undeniably begin to benefit from the emergence of the ensuing Metaverse or web 3.0.
+As technologies now combine the physical power of the industrial era and mash it up with informational systems technologies that previously improved efficiency, various economies, and of course, education, in what we called web 2.0, we will undeniably begin to benefit from the emergence of the ensuing Metaverse and web 3.0. transformations

 Metaverse: ...the concept of a future iteration of the Internet, made up of persistent, shared, 3D virtual spaces linked into a perceived virtual universe (according to wikipedia).

 Unlike the technology infused world we have been rummaging through on 2D displays, the Metaverse will be seamless, far more democratized, and it will wield the power of an axis that the predominantly 2D world of bits and bytes has been impatiently lusting for since the late 80s VR flop.
 The Z-Axis (as I recently presented at CUE) brings the web and technology to life in breathtaking new ways, adding a third dimension to our digital experiences.
 What makes the Metaverse amazing is that it is organic and gradual in growth, and where it will be recognized in history as an exceptionally powerful accelerator is not even known or understood yet, because it has not fully manifested itself.
 What is certain, is that it will transform the way we absorb information, acquire knowledge and learn just about everything.